 Equity option portfolios can be designed to be either long gamma (exposure to equities falls as spot falls) or short gamma (exposure to equities rises as spot falls).
 Investors will have different views on the attractiveness of gamma depending on how much they focus on each of these three perspectives:

-- Value investing.
 Investors with the view that markets overreact to fundamental news would prefer to add to long exposure on sell-offs and reduce it on strong rallies.
 Short gamma positioning can set up investors for this profile.

-- Utility.
 Investors often have stronger aversion to large losses than benefit from large gains.
 As an example, fully funded pension funds can become under-funded if their equity portfolio values drop enough.
 Investors with this focus would benefit from long-gamma option positions.

-- Volatility risk premium.
 Volatility focused investors look at how well gamma is “realizing”, generally by comparing short-dated implied volatility metrics with recent realized volatility.
 If gamma is carrying well on this metric, it is better to own, and if not carrying well, short gamma can generate (risky) income.

-How does gamma connect the March 2020, February 2018, and October 1987 volatility events?
+How does Gamma connect the March 2020, February 2018, and October 1987 volatility events?

 Each of these events (among many others) was an example of a mismatch between investment strategies demanding near-instantaneous liquidity and markets not being able to supply that liquidity.
 In each, simply the sharp fall in equity prices caused selling of equities that potentially exacerbated volatility.
 In March, the dislocation between close-to-close realized volatility and volatility measured from prices collected at other times of day indicates likely short gamma-like activity creating impactful end-of-day flows.
 In the VIX spike of February 2018, VIX futures rising pushed more buying of VIX futures, a short gamma-like feedback loop.
 In the 1987 crash, portfolio insurance strategies sold equities in response to equities falling, also creating a short gamma-like self-reinforcing loop in markets.